ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 a modal window called `NewUserModal` that displays inputs for first name, last name, and email you could simply declare that the `NewUserModal` needs a `UserModel`.
 If you extend `UserModel` with the `SuperUserModel` and then add an instance of `SuperUserModel` to your builder then the builder will inject that into your `UserModal` and the user modal will not give one damn.
-It will just use the properties it needs from `UserModal` and not care about any super features added to `SuperUserModel`.
-This is one great way of future-proofing code and creating new types without breaking old GUI components.
+It will just use the properties it needs from the `UserModel` base class and not care about any super features added.
+This is one great way of future-proofing code and creating new type extensions without breaking old GUI components.

 That said, in GUI systems the traditional IOC with a *single* builder has huge downsides as well.